Haardtripathi/fund-transfer-solidity/README.md

 # FundTransfer

-FundTransfer is a simple smart contract project that demonstrates basic fund transfer operations on the Ethereum blockchain.
-This project is built using Solidity for smart contract development, Hardhat for local Ethereum development, Ethers.js for interacting with the Ethereum network, and deployed on the Sepolia testnet.
+FundTransfer is a Solidity-based smart contract project designed to facilitate fund transfers on the Ethereum blockchain.
+Utilizing Hardhat for development, Chainlink Data Feeds for real-time USD conversion, and Ethers.js for blockchain interactions, this project is deployed on the Sepolia testnet.

 ## Project Overview

-The FundTransfer project allows you to:
+The FundTransfer smart contract allows users to:

--   Deploy a smart contract to the Sepolia testnet.
+1. Deploy the contract to the Sepolia testnet.
--   Transfer funds between addresses.
--   View the balance of an address.
+2. Add funds to the contract with a minimum threshold of 50 USD.
+3. Equally distribute the funds among a list of provided addresses.

-## Technologies Used
+## Features

--   **Solidity**: Programming language for writing smart contracts.
+-   **Solidity Smart Contracts**: Written in Solidity for secure and efficient fund management.
+-   **Chainlink Data Feeds**: Used to convert and validate the USD amount.
--   **Hardhat**: Development environment to compile, deploy, test, and debug Solidity contracts.
+-   **Hardhat**: Provides a robust development environment for compiling, deploying, and testing.
--   **Ethers.js**: Library for interacting with the Ethereum blockchain.
+-   **Ethers.js**: Facilitates interaction with the Ethereum blockchain.
--   **Sepolia Testnet**: Ethereum test network used for deployment and testing.
+-   **Interfaces and Libraries**: Utilized to ensure modular and reusable code.

 ## Getting Started